European Cardiology Review endeavours to publish unbiased content pertinent to cardiologists. All articles submitted must be of an impartial nature.

 The title and scope of articles should be agreed with the Editor-in-Chief and Managing Editor prior to submission.
 Uninvited submissions will be considered provided they meet our publication criteria.

-If you are interested in submitting a manuscript, please contact the Managing Editor.
+If you are interested in submitting a manuscript, please contact the Managing Editor if you have a pre-submisison enquiry or submit a paper directly here.
 Following submission, articles will be subject to independent double-blind peer review and in-house editing prior to publication.
 All articles must receive the approval of the Editor-in-Chief before publication.

-All editorial queries should be directed to the Managing Editor, Lindsey Mathews, email@example.com
+All editorial queries should be directed to the Managing Editor: email@example.com.

 The following article types appear in European Cardiology Review: